*NEW WORKSHOP* Business Transformation Leadership for CMOs

 Do you understand what you are trying to communicate?
 If not, STOP.
 Start by uncovering insights about your customers; learn what your customer values then worry about how to communicate that value to the customer.
 Be clear on what value your customer/consumer wants, then think about positioning your brand.
 Next define the market (who the relevant buyers are) and identify the attributes your buyers want (answering the question - what job does the customer want done?).
 Finally use this knowledge to write a great assignment brief.
 Your agency will not understand what's in your head to the degree that you do.
 You have to take the time to draft an assignment brief that clearly and passionately describes the communications job you want done.

-Integrated Marketing Communications (HALF DAY, ONE DAY)
+Integrated Marketing Communications (HALF DAY, ONE DAY, TWO DAY)

 Marketing Innovation (ONE DAY)